 US seeks advertising, sales data on e-cigarette companies

+The announcement comes the same day the U.S. Centers for Disease Control and Prevention said the number of confirmed and probable cases of lung illnesses associated with vaping had reached 1,080 in the United States.
+The CDC also said on Thursday that 18 people have died due to the lung illnesses.

-The order was sent to JUUL Labs Inc, RJ Reynolds Vapor Company, Fontem US Inc, Logic Technology Development LLC , Nu Mark LLC and NJOY LLC, the FTC said in a statement.
+The FTC order was sent to JUUL Labs, RJ Reynolds Vapor Company, Fontem US, Logic Technology Development, Nu Mark and NJOY, the FTC said in a statement.

 The FTC is seeking annual sales data and information on giveaways, data on product placement and flavors, as well as information on the companies' use of celebrities as internet influencers and marketing on college campuses to sell the electronic smoking devices.
 The first order was sent about a month ago, an FTC official said.